ar-cyber/Breeze-Bot/README.md

-# VB-Audio bot
+# Breeze Bot
-A bot for the VB-Audio Discord server.
+A bot for the Breeze Hosting Discord server.

 > [!CAUTION]
 > This bot only will work with the 'Public Bot' toggle disabled